 Sea of Galilee

-200 feet.
-The Jordan enters it 10 1/2 miles below the southern extremity of the Huleh Lake, or about 26 1/2 miles from its source.
-In this distance of 26 1/2 miles there is a fall in the river of 1,682 feet, or of more than 60 feet to the mile.
+This lake is 12½ miles long, and from 4 to 7½ broad.
+Its surface is 682 feet below the level of the Mediterranean.
+Its depth is from 80 to 200 feet.
+The Jordan River enters it 10½ miles below the southern extremity of the Huleh Lake (Hula Lake), or about 26½ miles from its source.
+In this distance of 26½ miles there is a fall in the river of 1,682 feet, or of more than 60 feet to the mile.
 It is 27 miles east of the Mediterranean, and about 60 miles northeast of Jerusalem.
 It is of an oval shape, and abounds in fish.

-Its appearance in the late 19th century was thus described:
+Its appearance in the late 19th century was described…

 “The utter loneliness and absolute stillness of the scene are exceedingly impressive.
 It seems as if all nature had gone to rest, languishing under the scorching heat.
 How different it was in the days of our Lord!
 Then all was life and bustle along the shores; the cities and villages that thickly studded them resounded with the hum of a busy population; while from hill-side and corn-field came the cheerful cry of shepherd and ploughman.
 The lake, too, was dotted with dark fishing-boats and spangled with white sails.
 Now a mournful, solitary silence reigns over sea and shore.
 The cities are in ruins!”

 “The Sea of Galilee is indeed the cradle of the gospel.
 The subterranean fires of nature prepared a lake basin, through which a river afterwards ran, keeping its waters always fresh.
 In this basin a vast quantity of shell-fish swarmed, and multiplied to such an extent that they formed the food of an extraordinary profusion of fish.
-The great variety and abundance of the fish in the lake attracted to its shores a larger and more varied population than existed elsewhere in Palestine, whereby this secluded district was brought into contact with all parts of the world.
+The great variety and abundance of the fish in the lake attracted to its shores a larger and more varied population than existed elsewhere in Israel, whereby this secluded district was brought into contact with all parts of the world.
 And this large and varied population, with access to all nations and countries, attracted the Lord Jesus, and induced him to make this spot the center of his public ministry.”